 Skip to main content

 Since its inception in 1939, the NCAA Tournament has provided countless unforgettable moments over the years, although not all of them fall into the “good” category.
-One such moment occurred in the 1993 national title game when Chris Webber infamously called a timeout that the Michigan Wolverines didn’t have, a moment that sealed North Carolina’s third championship.
+One such moment occurred in the 1993 national title game when Chris Webber infamously called a timeout that the Michigan Wolverines didn’t have — a moment that sealed North Carolina’s third championship.

 Chris Webber led the Michigan Wolverines to their second straight NCAA title game in 1993

-After losing to Duke in the 1992 national title game as freshmen, Chris Webber and his “Fab Five” teammates, Jalen Rose, Juwan Howard, Jimmy King, and Ray Jackson came into the 1992-1993 college basketball season on a mission.
-And outside of winning a championship, the Wolverines had a fantastic season.
+Outside of winning a championship, the Wolverines had a fantastic season.
 Michigan went 26-4 in the regular season, losing only to teams ranked 11th or higher, and earned a No. 1 seed in the West Region of the 1993 NCAA Tournament.

-He was having a phenomenal national title game before the infamous timeout
+Chris Webber was having a phenomenal national title game before the infamous timeout

-While the 1993 national title game will always be remembered for Chris Webber’s infamous timeout, it’s sometimes easy to forget what a fantastic performance he put on before the events of those final 19 seconds.
+While fans will always remember the 1993 national title game for Chris Webber‘s infamous timeout, it’s sometimes easy to forget his fantastic performance before those final 19 seconds.
+In a back-and-forth slugfest with UNC, Webber, as he’d been for two years, was the driving force behind the Wolverines’ offense.

-In a back-and-forth slugfest with UNC, Webber, as he’d been for two years, was the driving force behind the Wolverines’ offense and played a phenomenal game, scoring a team-high 23 points on 11-for-18 shooting from the floor while also pulling down 11 rebounds.
+The Detroit native played a phenomenal game, scoring a team-high 23 points on 11-for-18 shooting from the floor while also pulling down 11 rebounds.
+But people will always remember that final sequence, which should’ve never gotten as far as it did.

 The infamous Chris Webber timeout for the Michigan Wolverines should never have taken place

 So everyone remembers Chris Webber calling a timeout that the Michigan Wolverines didn’t have with 11 seconds remaining in the ’93 title game.
-But things shouldn’t have ever even gotten that far given what happened just six seconds earlier.
+But things shouldn’t have ever even gotten that far, given what happened just six seconds earlier.

-He then pivoted and went to pass the ball to Jalen Rose.
-However, Carolina guard George Lynch had stayed behind following the miss and had Rose covered.
-Webber had not anticipated this development and clearly traveled at the 17-second mark before starting his dribble up the court.
-He dribbled all the way up the floor into the corner and called the infamous timeout, which gave the Tar Heels two shots and possession of the basketball.
-Both free throws were converted, giving Carolina a four-point lead, and the Tar Heels tacked on a couple of more points to seal the 77-71 victory.
+He dribbled all the way up the floor into the corner and called the infamous timeout.
+This gave the Tar Heels two shots and possession of the basketball.
+Both free throws were converted, giving Carolina a four-point lead.
+The Tar Heels tacked on a couple of more points to seal the 77-71 victory.

-Now, there’s certainly no guarantee that the Michigan Wolverines would have been able to come back had the travel been called but they certainly would have been in a much better position to do so.
-A turnover there would have led Michigan to foul again, right?
 Carolina was only up by two at this point and easily could have missed one or both free throws, which would have given the Wolverines a much better chance to win or at least force overtime.
-But the timeout sealed the deal and Chris Webber never wore a Michigan uniform again.
+But the timeout sealed the deal.
+Chris Webber never wore a Michigan uniform again.

 Stats courtesy of Sports Reference